 - Allow access to multiple authentication mechanisms – so as not to alienate any significant user bases

-- Include support for merging accounts (which is commonly needed when games are offered across multiple device platforms)
+- Include support for merging accounts (which is commonly needed when games are offered across various device platforms)

 - Game Center (iOS)